adminion/adminion/README.md

 ```

 #### Custom paths
 You may specify the path(s) to your key and certificate.
-Both absolute and relative paths are accepted.
-Relative paths resolve to `.ssl/`
 ```json
 {
 	"ssl" :		true